BillingX for RevOps & CTOs

 Migration and onboarding discipline that doesn’t stall delivery

-• Mapping strategy, canonical objects/IDs, and reconciliation gates
+• Mapping strategy, standard objects / IDs, and reconciliation gates

 • Parallel run planning, cutover readiness, rollback playbooks